ethan-fong/cs-connections/README.md

 # Frontend

-to run, go to the frontend folder and run

-npm run dev
+to run the dev setup, you can use the rundev.sh script

 other useful commands: